juicedata/juicefs/docs/en/guide/cache_management.md

 When asynchronous upload is enabled, i.e. `--writeback` is specified when mounting the file system, do not delete the contents in `<cache-dir>/<UUID>/rawstaging` directory, as this will result in data loss.
 :::

-When the cache disk is almost full, it will pause writing data and change to uploading data directly to the object storage (i.e., the client write cache feature is turned off).
+Also, `--writeback` size is not affected by `--cache-size` or `--free-space-ratio` values and `<cache-dir>/<UUID>/rawstaging` directory will grow in size as much as needed until data is effectively uploaded to the object storage.
+Nevertheless, when the cache disk is almost full, it will pause writing data and change to uploading data directly to the object storage (i.e., the client write cache feature is turned off).

 When the asynchronous upload function is enabled, the reliability of the cache itself is directly related to the reliability of data writing.
 Thus, this function should be used with caution for scenarios requiring high data reliability.